 Don’t roll your eyes just yet.
-In this post, I’ll share my best tips on the matter of being a happier stay at home mom.
+In this post, I’ll share my best tips on the matter of how to be a happy stay-at-home mom.

-Now,truth be told, becoming a stay at home mom is a big deal.
-It takes the decision to make it happen – likely a conversation about finances and what not to make it a reality.
+Now, truth be told, becoming a stay-at-home mom is a big deal.
+It takes the decision to make it happen – likely a conversation about finances and whatnot to make it a reality.
 Or perhaps it’s not even your choice, but you do it anyway for the benefit of your family?

-And then, when it is your reakity (aka you’re knee-deep in it) you start wondering how you’ll cope, day in, day out.
+Then, when it is your reality (aka, you’re knee-deep in it), you start wondering how you’ll cope, day in, day out.

-And I don’t mean the tantrums, tears and nappies only.
+And I don’t mean the tantrums, tears, and nappies.

-There’s the guilt over your wavering career, boredom, low self worth, loneliness, lack of stimulation, unmet needs – the whole package.
+There’s the undeniable guilt over your wavering career, boredom, tiredness, low self-worth, loneliness, lack of stimulation, unmet needs – the whole package.

-Yes, I’m a full-time mom and have been for 3 years now since the birth of my first child.
+Yes, I’m a full-time mom and have been for 5 years now since the birth of my first child.
 So I know a bit about staying home with kids!

 How To Be A Happy Stay At Home Mom